Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST: Introduction

 Because of the limited depth of the early data, the most compelling candidates in these searches are relatively luminous (and hence presumably massive), and the biggest surprise has been the apparent abundance of such massive galaxies at $z \ga 10$, if the candidates are indeed primeval sources.
 Although the number counts are still small -- and so heavily affected by Poisson noise and cosmic variance -- they are consistent with the number density of bright galaxies remaining roughly constant at $z \ga 8$ \citep{Naidu2022, Donnan2022, Castellano2022, Atek2022, Harikane2022, Labbe2022}.
 This is very surprising in comparison to theoretical models, as the abundance of massive dark matter haloes should evolve very rapidly during this epoch \citep{Mason2022, BoylanKolchin2022,Lovell2022}.

 These sources must be interpreted with substantial caution, however.
-Many of the faint sources are sensitive to the selection criteria (e.g., see the discussion in \citealt{Harikane2022}), and even bright sources can be confused by ``low''-redshift interlopers.
-For example, \citet{Zavala2022} and \citet{Naidu2022b} show that dropout galaxies selected to lay at $z \sim 17$ may be confused with dusty, star-forming galaxies at $z \sim 5$, while \citet{Glazebrook2022} and \citet{Rodighiero2022} demonstrate some surprising results from colour selection.
+Many of the faint sources are sensitive to the selection criteria (e.g., see the discussion in \citealt{Harikane2022}), while the recent release of in-flight photometric calibration corrections will drive $\sim$ tens of per-cent level changes in previously published photometry.
+Even bright sources can be confused by ``low''-redshift interlopers.
+For example, \citet{Zavala2022} and \citet{Naidu2022b} show that dropout galaxies selected to lay at $z \sim 17$ may be confused with dusty, star-forming galaxies at $z \sim 5$.
+Indeed, \citet{Glazebrook2022} and \citet{Rodighiero2022} find an array of galaxies with surprising properties, e.g., extreme obscuration ($A_V \sim 5$ at $z \sim 5$) and very strong Balmer breaks and emission lines at $2 \lesssim z \lesssim 6$.
 Given the extreme rarity of massive, high-$z$ galaxies, reliable candidate selection requires comprehensive libraries of template spectra against which to compare \citep{Furlanetto2022} -- a process made all the more difficult as JWST reveals the diversity of galaxy properties in the early Universe (e.g., \citealt{Barrufet2022, Whitler2022}).

 Despite these caveats, it is intriguing to consider the implications of an ``overabundance'' of massive galaxies at $z \ga 10$ -- a phenomenon first suggested by the spectroscopically confirmed GN-z11 at $z \sim 11$ discovered in \emph{Hubble Space Telescope} (HST) data \citep{Oesch2016}.
 Theoretical models robustly predict a sharp decline in the abundance of such objects, simply because the halo mass function is evolving rapidly at these times.
 Indeed, \citet{BoylanKolchin2022} and \citet{Lovell2022} point out that the most extreme detections (from \citealt{Labbe2022}) appear to have much larger stellar masses than allowed by the standard cosmological paradigm, even if they have perfectly efficient star formation! \citet{Mason2022} show that the problem is less extreme for most sources but demonstrate that there is still a clear overabundance relative to the simplest models.